Logic discography

 His fifth studio album, Confessions of a Dangerous Mind, was released two months later in May and debuted at number one in the US, making it his third album to reach the top of the chart.
-The album included the singles "Keanu Reeves", the title track and "Homicide", with the latter single peaking in the top ten in various countries.
+The album included the singles "Keanu Reeves", the title track, and "Homicide", with the latter single featuring a verse by Eminem and peaking in the top ten in various countries.

 Logic's sixth studio album, No Pressure, was released on July 24, 2020, to generally favorable reviews from music critics.
 The album debuted at number two on the US Billboard 200 with 221,000 album-equivalent units, of which 172,000 were pure album sales.
+Additionally, Logic announced that after the release of the album, he would officially be retiring from music.

+The following year, Logic came out of retirement, and released a single, “Intro”, on June 18, 2021, leading fans to speculate that a new project was in development.
+The ensuing week, he would release a compilation album, The Y.S.
+Collection Vol. 1, featuring songs from his first three Young Sinatra tapes.
+Logic’s seventh mixtape, Bobby Tarantino 3, released on July 30, 2021.
+The album received mostly positive feedback from critics.

 Logic's seventh studio album, Vinyl Days, was released on June 17, 2022.
-This is Logic's last album with Def Jam, and is a farewell to all of his memories with them.
+The album is Logic's final to be released via his longtime deal with Def Jam Recordings.
 Critics responded with generally positive reviews to the album.
-Vinyl Days featured a lot of "famous people" including Morgan Freeman, J. J. Abrams, Nardwuar, Tony Revolori, Anthony Fantano, and more.
+Vinyl Days featured skits starring several celebrities including Morgan Freeman, J.J.
+Abrams, Nardwuar, Tony Revolori, and Anthony Fantano.

-Logic's eighth studio album, College Park, was released on February 24th, 2023.
-College Park is Logic's first studio album as an independent artist on his own label: BobbyBoy Records, Three Oh One Productions, BMG.
-College Park is where Logic began writing his first songs and started putting on small concerts with 100-200 people, as mentioned at the end of the song Ayo on College Park.
-The story/skits of the album takes the listeners back to when Logic was in College Park with recording music and beginning his journey as a rapper.

-He has another album that has been talked about for years, titled Ultra 85.
-Ultra 85 is still unreleased, but has been spoken about by Logic for many years.
-There are multiple theories about this album that have been circling among Logic's fans.
-This album is mentioned at the end of Logic's sixth album, No Pressure.
-In the song Heard Em Say, Thalia (an AI Robot who has been guiding listener's through Logic's album since his first album, Under Pressure) says "This concludes the No Pressure program...
-No Pressure...
-Ultra 85...
-Welcome to the Ultra 85 program."
-This lead many fans to beleive that No Pressure is actually Ultra 85, however Logic has since discredited this theory and said that Ultra 85 is still in the works.
-During a livestream on Twitch, Logic also mentioned that No Pressure includes some songs/verses that were originally for Ultra 85.